xakur/soppusite/officialdocs/privacy-policy.md

 **Introduction**

-Thank you for visiting Slice of Power at https//sliceofpower.com (“Site”).
+Thank you for visiting Slice of Power at https//sliceofpower.com.
 Your privacy is very important to us, which is why we have developed this Policy to ensure your understanding of how we collect, use, communicate, disclose, and make use of personal information.
 This Privacy Policy outlines how we handle and protect any information collected through your use of our website.

 **Information Collected**